Home - Historic Places & Locations - Corsica

 1420

 Alfonso V pops up with his fleet at the horizon and tries to snatch Corsica from Genoa.
-Thanks to some treason, Alf takes Calvi.
-He goes on to take Bonifacio but abandons after 4 months of frustrating siege.
+Thanks to some treason, Alfonso takes Calvi.
+He goes on to try his luck with Bonifacio but abandons after 4 months of frustrating siege.

 1553